As more laws are weakened to allow the carrying of openly visible firearms in public, the threat of violence to the public rises alarmingly.

 The features listed below are intended to provide a framework from which policy options may be considered.
 A jurisdiction considering new legislation should consult with counsel.

-- The open carrying of any kind of firearm is prohibited, and no exception is made for permit-holders (California, Florida, Illinois)
+- The open carrying of any kind of firearm is generally prohibited in public spaces

 - If a comprehensive ban on open carrying is not possible:

-- The open carrying of firearms is subject to certain location restrictions, including a prohibition against open carrying in specific densely populated cities (Pennsylvania, Virginia).53
+- Open carrying of firearms is subject to strong location restrictions, including a prohibition against open carrying in specific densely populated cities and sensitive locations

 - Arlin J. Benjamin Jr., Sven Kepes, and Brad J. Bushman, “Effects of Weapons on Aggressive Thoughts, Angry Feelings, Hostile Appraisals, and Aggressive Behavior: A Meta-analytic Review of the Weapons Effect Literature,” Personality and Social Psychology Review (2017); Arlin James Benjamin Jr. and Brad J. Bushman, “The Weapons Priming Effect,” Current Opinion in Psychology 12 (2016): 45-48; David Hemenway, Mary Vriniotis, and Matthew Miller, “Is an Armed Society a Polite Society?
 Guns and Road Rage,” Accident Analysis & Prevention 38, no. 4 (2006): 687-695.